Fordi/ember-1.4-site/source/guides/models/index.md

 server.
 Your application can also create new records and save them back to the server.

-A record is uniquely identified by its model type and id.
+Records are uniquely identified by two things:

+1. A model type.
+2. A globally unique ID.

 For example, if you were writing a contact management app, you might have a model called `Person`.
 An individual record in your app might